poseidon-framework/poseidon-framework.github.io/trident.md

 ```
 Usage: trident fetch (-d|--baseDir DIR)
                      (--downloadAll |
-                       (--fetchFile ARG | (-f|--fetchString ARG)))
+                       (--fetchFile FILE | (-f|--fetchString DSL)))
-                     [--remoteURL ARG]
+                     [--remoteURL URL] [--archive STRING]

   Download data from a remote Poseidon repository

 Available options:
   -h,--help                Show this help text
-  -d,--baseDir DIR         a base directory to search for Poseidon Packages
+  -d,--baseDir DIR         A base directory to search for Poseidon packages.
-                           (could be a Poseidon repository)
-  --downloadAll            download all packages the server is offering
+  --downloadAll            Download all packages the server is offering.
-  --fetchFile ARG          A file with a list of packages.
+  --fetchFile FILE         A file with a list of packages.
 Works just as -f, but
                            multiple values can also be separated by newline, not
                            just by comma. -f and --fetchFile can be combined.
-  -f,--fetchString ARG     List of packages to be downloaded from the remote
+  -f,--fetchString DSL     List of packages to be downloaded from the remote
                            server.
 Package names should be wrapped in asterisks:
                            *package_title*.
 You can combine multiple values with
                            comma, so for example: "*package_1*, *package_2*,